-This is a guest post I wrote for the wonderful Women Writers, Women Books, a creative organisation that supports and promotes the work of women writers throughout the world.
+This is a guest post I wrote in 2012 for the wonderful Women Writers, Women Books, a creative organisation that supports and promotes the work of women writers throughout the world.

 Art is anything and everything that stirs the emotions.